JEWISH HISTORY & GENEALOGY

 click cover image for more information

 My name is Julian H. Preisler.
 I have lived in the Eastern Panhandle of West Virginia for 11 years and have been interested in Jewish history in the USA for 30+ years.
-I am a professional Archivist & Genealogist and have published books on Jewish genealogy & also synagogue architecture and history.
+I am a researcher, author & documentarian and have published books on Jewish genealogy & also synagogue architecture and history.
 If you are interested in West Virginia Jewish history, have a connection to the state, or have materials you wish to share - Please feel free to contact me at firstname.lastname@example.org - I welcome the addition of information, photographs, old business ads, stories and other materials related to WV Jewish life, history and genealogy.

 I would like to thank all of the great people from all over West Virginia and the United States for contributing information, data, photographs and other images to this project.
 Your interest in this project is very much appreciated.
 Together we can all help to discover and document West Virginia Jewish History so that it will be available for future generations.
 I look forward to receiving continuing suggestions, data and also images to use on the site.

 © 2004-2020 - Julian H. Preisler - All Rights Reserved

-NOTE: No material from this website may be used or downloaded without permission
+NOTE: No material from this website may be used or downloaded without my permission